Transfer Services (Inpatient)

 UC Davis Medical Center is the top ranked hospital in the Sacramento region by U.S. News and World Report with a high-performance ranking in gynecologic services.
 As part of the Sacramento region’s only academic medical center, UC Davis specialists apply the most up to date medical treatments, the latest research findings and a unique depth of expertise to manage both routine and complex patients.

 UC Davis Medical Center has the region's only Level III Neonatal Intensive Care Unit in a state designated Children's Hospital as well as the Central Valley’s only Level I Pediatric and Adult Trauma center, the highest designation possible as verified by the American College of Surgeons.
 Our specialists are available 24 hours a day, seven days a week to respond to urgent referrals or transfer calls.

-To arrange a transfer or for emergency referral services call 916-4-UCDAVIS.
+To arrange a transfer or for emergency referral services call 1-800-4UC DAVIS.
 Please click here for a printable outline informing clinicians on how to arrange obstetric and gynecologic transfers.

 Maternal Fetal Medicine (High-Risk Pregnancy) and Gynecologic Specialists

 UC Davis Maternal-Fetal Medicine and gynecologic specialists are always available to arrange for patient transfers or emergency referral services.
 Calls are answered by qualified Transfer Center registered nurses.

 For obstetrics transfers, referring providers will be connected simultaneously with a Perinatologist and the Labor and Delivery Charge Nurse to expedite the transfer process.